Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Introduction

-The _Lightstreamer Kafka Connector_ is a ready-made pluggable Lighstreamer Adapter that enables event streaming from a Kafka broker to the internet.
+The _Lightstreamer Kafka Connector_ is a ready-made pluggable Lightstreamer Adapter that enables event streaming from a Kafka broker to the internet.

 [Insert Diagram here]